 7. Time – Maybe I should have put this first.
 “Time heals all wounds.”
 In fact, time doesn’t heal all wounds, but without it, when it comes to treating horses, we’d be sunk.
 Time is also probably the biggest culprit in fooling people into thinking that some treatments work when they really don’t; if you give just about any therapy long enough, the condition may heal in spite of what you’re doing.
 Of course, in such circumstances the treatment usually gets the credit, and yet another opportunity to waste money arises.

 8. Fluids – Is your horse clinically dehydrated?
 Is he having trouble keeping up with his fluid needs because of illness?
 Is he constipated?
 If so, he needs fluids.
 Orally or intravenously, as needed, fluids are life savers.
 You can lead a horse to water, and if he doesn’t drink, you can always give him fluids (after all, there are ways around some problems).

 There are certainly plenty things that work that I haven’t put on the list.
 Medication to treat gastric ulcers comes to mind.
-Surgery usually works pretty well.
+Surgery usually works pretty well, depending on a lot of factors, of course.
 Most drugs used in reproductive medicine work pretty well.
 Many medications used specifically for the eye (that you’ll probably never have to use) would make the list.

 NOTE: Nothing works every time.
 Even when medications “work,” that is, even when they have a measurable effect, that doesn’t necessarily mean that they are going to be successful – an overwhelming bacterial infection can still kill a horse, in spite of him being given antibiotics, for example.